Epiphan & Drivers Kit | TVPLAY Hardware

 4K transmission and recording (optional function).

 The Epiphan Pearl Nano device has the ability to stream and record in 4K, but this is an optional feature that can be added.
-This means that you can upgrade your Pearl Nano device with 4K capabilities if your needs evolve.
-However, please note that this feature may require an additional license.
+This means you can upgrade your Pearl Nano device with 4K capabilities if your needs evolve.
+However, keep in mind that this feature may require an additional license.

 Custom design creator.